 3. The EM sends a Trace Session activation request to the gNB-CU-UP.
 This request includes the parameters for configuring UE measurements.

-4. The gNB-CU-UP shall select the suitable UEs for MDT data collection.
-If the serving PLMN is not within the Management Based MDT PLMN List the UE shall not be selected by the gNB-CU-UP for MDT data collection as defined in TS 32.422 [20].
+4. The gNB-CU-UP shall select the suitable UEs as defined in TS 32.422 [20].